intellectual-property-office/Assets/README.md

 * A compiler such as <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler">Web Compiler</a>.

-As a Node.js module:
+#### As a Node.js module:
 * <a href="https://nodejs.org/en/">Node.js</a> version 3.X+.
 * <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a>.
   * <a href="https://github.com/alphagov/govuk_frontend_toolkit">GOV.UK Frontend Toolkit</a>.
   * <a href="https://github.com/alphagov/govuk_template">GOV.UK Template</a>.
-* A SASS compiler such as <a href="https://github.com/dlmanning/gulp-sass">gulp-sass</a>.
+* A SASS compiler such as <a href="https://github.com/dlmanning/gulp-sass">gulp-sass</a> (if you wish to manually compile your own stylsheets).

 ## Installation
 As a Visual Studio project for development:
 * Download and install <a href="https://nodejs.org/en/">Node.js</a>.
 * Install <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler">Web Compiler</a> or <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebExtensionPack2017">Web Essentials 2017</a> for Visual Studio.
 * Clone this repository and open the solution file.
-* Run 'npm install' command in the root directory.
+* Run the 'npm install' command in the root directory to download project dependencies.

 As a Node.js module run the following command: